A service of re-dedication of All Saints, Waterden, was attended by two council members of the Norfolk Churches Trust.

-A metre-square area of a previously unknown wall painting was exposed at All Saints, Waterden, between Fakenham and Wells.
+As reported on the website in June, a previously unknown medieval wall painting also came to light during the work at All Saints, Waterden, between Fakenham and Wells.

 When the north wall was being recovered with traditional limewash, some flaking plaster revealed the painting, which probably dates from the 17th century.
 Ashley Bannister, of restoration specialists Phoenix Build told the group that he saw some faint traces of colour in the design.
 Apparently, it was quite common to surround paintings with a wide black band.

 The second finding, which lies close to the north door, was remains of flint foundations – again possibly the west wall of the former south aisle.
 This came to light as soil was removed to improve the drainage.
 Again, the south aisle arches can also be seen.

 And the third element was found inside the church on the south wall.
 Part of the stonework of a large arch, probably dating from the 13th century, has also been exposed.